Transportation Benefit District (TBD)

 After the City asked, voters approved a Transportation Benefit District (TBD) for this purpose during the April 25, 2017 Special Election.
 The TBD will be funded for 10 years through two-tenths of one percent (0.2%) sales tax.
-This will make Blaine’s total sales tax rate 8.7%, which is the same as the neighboring communities of Bellingham, Lynden and Ferndale.
+This will make Blaine's total sales tax rate 8.7%, which is the same as the neighboring communities of Bellingham, Lynden and Ferndale.
 It will generate approximately $200,000 a year for transportation projects and programs, and help the city provide matching funds for grant requests.
-A list of priority projects can be found here.
+View a list of priority projects (PDF).

-Please let us know if you have any questions about the TBD or would like to be participate in public discussions about what projects should be funded at TBD@cityofblaine.com.
+Please let us know if you have any questions about the TBD or would like to be participate in public discussions about what projects should be funded by email.
 Thank you!